surya3214/pet-curated-museum/README.md

 Most daily photos are forgettable.
 This project reframes them as artifacts in a tiny museum exhibit, narrated by the elevated and judgmental taste of your pet.

+## Why the output feels coherent

+The app does not treat each photo as an isolated captioning task.
+Instead, it sends the pet photo and the day photos together in one shared multimodal request so the exhibit can stay consistent in tone, persona, and narrative flow.

+The pet photo establishes the curator persona:
+- how the exhibit is framed
+- how the written commentary sounds
+- how the narration is styled

+The day photos ground the actual exhibit content:
+- what moments become artifacts
+- what details are described
+- what story the final museum tells

+To make the response reliable for rendering, the backend normalizes the model output into structured exhibit blocks before sending it to the frontend.

 ## Reproducible testing

 Judges can test the project in either of these ways.